 - Price: around $240

 - Cons: only available in one size, only holds up to 300 lb of weight

 This therapeutic memory foam mattress can support up to 300 lbs of weight and has a dedicated heel section.

 The top foam layer provides pressure redistribution points to help prevent pressure ulcers.

 The bottom layer has full-length, horizontal cuts that the company claims extends the durability of the mattress.

 The mattress includes three layers of memory foam for optimal comfort.

 Best air mattress: Medical MedAir Low Air Loss Mattress Replacement System

-This air mattress comes with an alarm, quilted cover, and a remote-controlled air pump.
+This air mattress comes with an alarm, a quilted cover, and a remote-controlled air pump.
 The digital pump with diagnostic alarms provides customized support to meet individual patients’ needs.